-England, Atletico Madrid player Trippier banned for 10 weeks
+Atletico’s Trippier banned for 10 weeks for betting breaches

-LONDON (AP) — England and Atletico Madrid defender Kieran Trippier was banned from football for 10 weeks and fined 70,000 pounds ($94,000) on Wednesday for breaching betting rules in a punishment from The English Football Association that applies worldwide.
+LONDON (AP) — Atletico Madrid defender Kieran Trippier was banned from football for 10 weeks on Wednesday for breaching betting rules in a punishment from The English Football Association that applies worldwide.

 The misconduct denied by Trippier happened in July 2019 — the month he left Tottenham for Atletico.

-The FA said an independent regulatory commission proved four of the breaches but dismissed three allegations during a personal hearing.
+The FA said an independent regulatory commission proved four of the breaches, which also saw Trippier fined 70,000 pounds ($94,000), but dismissed three allegations during a personal hearing.

 The ban takes effect immediately and comes with Atletico top of the Spanish league.
+Trippier will be suspended for the first leg of the Champions League game against Chelsea in the round of 16 in February.

+The ban expires before England’s national team is next due to play.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports